theosanderson/chronumental/README.md

 ## Chronumental
 [**Chron**&#8203;ologies from mon&#8203;**umental** phylogenetic trees]

-Chronumental is a tool for creating a "time-tree", where each internal node is annotated with position according to its date from a phylogenetic distance-tree, where each node is positioned according to genetic distance.
+Chronumental is a tool for creating a "time-tree" (where distance on the tree represents time) from a phylogenetic distance-tree (where distance on the tree reflects a number of genetic substitutions).

 What sets chronumental apart from most other tools is that it scales to extremely large trees, which can contain millions of nodes.
-Chronumental uses JAX, which means it can optimise the tree rapidly if you have a GPU available, but also performs reasonably with a CPU.
+Chronumental uses JAX, which means it can optimise the tree rapidly if you have a GPU available, and also performs well on a CPU.

 Chronumental is in an early stage of development and has not been benchmarked or subject to peer-review.